AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ![Step by step Evolve one-time value to lifetime value high level visual overview.](../evolve-one-time-value-lifetime-value/images/step-by-step.png){width="1000" zoomable="yes"}

 1. You create schemas and datasets, then mark these for [!UICONTROL Profile].
-2. Data is collected and integrated into Experience Platform via Web SDK, Mobile Edge SDK or API.
+2. Data is collected and integrated into Experience Platform via Web SDK, Mobile Edge SDK, or API.
 Analytics Data Connector can also be utilized, but may result in journey latency.
 3. You load profiles into Real-Time CDP and build governance policies to ensure responsible use.
 4. You build focused audiences from the list of profiles to check for high valued and low frequency customers.
 5. You create two journeys in [!DNL Adobe Journey Optimizer], one to message users about a new subscription program, and another to message them to confirm the purchase later on.
 6. If desired, you activate the audience of customers who have not purchased your subscription to desired paid-media destinations.
-7. [!DNL Adobe Journey Optimizer] checks for consent and sends out the various actions configured.

 >[!ENDSHADEBOX]